murphym757/bvthemecreator/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This app was created to simply serve as a simple theme selector.
+Using the Dom, I created 6 unique themes (all with sweets influenced names).
+This code will serve a theme selector for future projects/apps.
+Simply press any of the 6 buttons on the screen to see a specific theme.

+Languages and Processes used to create this web app:

-* Configuration
+* Rails (5.0)

-* Database creation
+* HTML 5

-* Database initialization
+* CSS 3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* JavaScript (ES6) & (DOM Methods)

-* Deployment instructions
+* Heroku

-* ...
+* GitHub